MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Restrict site access to non-group connected sites

 You can restrict access to non-group connected sites by specifying [Azure AD security groups](/azure/active-directory/fundamentals/how-to-manage-groups) in the SharePoint admin center or PowerShell.
 Each non-group connected site may be assigned up to 10 security groups.
-Once a security group is added, all users in the group will have access to the site.
+Once a security group is added, only users in the group will have access to the site.

 > [!NOTE]
 > Dynamic membership of security groups is also supported for restricted access control policy.